Mythic Fantasy name generator background

 Can I use these names for my D&D character?

-What's the difference between male and female elf names?
+What is the difference between male, female, and neutral elf names?

 How do I choose the right elf name?